Ivo of Chartres

-Ivo of Chartres (also Ives, Yves, or Yvo; Ivo Carnutensis; c.
-1040 – 23 December 1115), also known as Saint Ivo in the Roman Catholic Church, was the Bishop of Chartres, France from 1090 until his death, and an important canonist during the Investiture Crisis.
+Ivo of Chartres, Can.Reg. (also Ives, Yves, or Yvo; Ivo Carnutensis; c.
+1040 – 23 December 1115), was a French canon regular and abbot who then served as the Bishop of Chartres from 1090 until his death.
+He was an important authority in Catholic canon law during the Investiture Crisis of that era.
+He is honored as a saint in the Catholic Church.

 Three extensive canonical works, namely Tripartita, Decretum, and Panormia, are attributed to him.
 He corresponded extensively.
-His liturgical feast is observed on 23 May.
+His liturgical feast is observed on 23 December.

 Life

+Early life

-Ivo of Chartres was born in or near Chartres circa 1040 to a family of relatively low social status.
-He is claimed to have studied first in Paris, then in Abbey of Bec in Normandy where, according to Robert of Torigni, he studied under Lanfranc along with Anselm of Canterbury.
+Ivo was born in or near Chartres circa 1040 to a family of relatively low social status.
+He is claimed to have studied first in Paris, then at the Abbey of Bec in Normandy, where, according to Robert of Torigni, he studied under Lanfranc along with Anselm of Canterbury.

-Not much is known of him until some time after he was admitted to the Roman Catholic clergy.
+Not much is known of Ivo until some time after he was admitted to the clergy.
 His first benefice was at Nesle in Picardy.
-In 1067 Bishop Gui asked him to become the abbot of the new Augustinian house of St. Quentin at Beauvais.
-Ivo was skeptical of religious excess and always stressed moderation in practice.
-He remained at St. Quentin for twenty years and established himself as one of the best teachers in France.
-St. Quentin came to be known as a great school of theology.
+In 1067 his bishop, Gui of Beauvais, asked him to become the provost (termed abbot) of the Collegiate Church of Saint-Quentin.
+Under his leadership and program of reform, the community of secular canons established there accepted religious life under the Rule of St. Augustine, thereby becoming canons regular.
+As superior, he was skeptical of religious excess and always stressed moderation in practice.

+Ivo remained at the abbey for twenty years and established himself as one of the best teachers in France.
+His abbey came to be known as a great school of theology.
+Lambert of Guines and John of Warneton both studied canon law under Ivo.